The Makotuku Stream that Raetihi township gets its water from is likely to be contaminated for the next three months and perhaps up to a year.

 That was the message Ruapehu District Council chief executive Peter Till gave 150 people at a public meeting in the town last night.

-Mr Till said most of the diesel that spilled into the stream more than a week ago is still in the main water line, which needs to be cleaned and tomorrow the first lot of water will flow through.
+Mr Till said most of the diesel spilled more than a week ago is still in the main water line, which needs to be cleaned and tomorrow the first lot of water will flow through.

-The cleaning will continue for more than a week, but any water that flows will not be safe to use, and parents were asked at the meeting to ensure their children did not use the water.
+The cleaning will continue for more than a week, but any water that flows will not be safe to use, and parents were asked at the meeting to ensure their children did not use it.

 Surface oil has been removed from the Raetihi reservoir and it has been drained.